lperezcas16/simple_shell/README.md

 <div align="center"><img src="images/image_readme_shell.gif" width="700" height="300" />

-# Simple Shell
+# Simple Shell (Shelldon)
-Our simple_shell project must have the same behavior thah sh shell in output and error.
+Let us introduce Shelldon, our simple_shell project that must have the same behavior thah sh shell in output and error.
 Our goal was to learn develop teamwork and imporve individual skills reagarding code.

 ---